akkartik/lines.love/Manual_tests.md

 * resize:
   * Create a file containing a long line of characters without spaces.
 Try resizing the window vertically and horizontally, as far as possible.

+* line-width button
+  * Create a file containing a single line with a reasonable number of characters.
+Move the cursor towards the end of the line.
+Click on line-width icon in the top margin, slide it left and right.
+Watch the line of characters wrap and unwrap in response.
+Text should not be selected.